AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/my-work-widget.md

 >
 >If you are looking for more specific filtering options, you can use the My Task or My Issue widgets.

-## Sort and group your work
+## Organize your work

-You can use the My Work widget's sorting and grouping features to organize your work.
+You can use the My Work widget's sorting and grouping features to organize your work in a way that makes sense to you.

 ### Sort

-Sorting can help you organize your work in a way that makes sense to you.
 You can sort the work list by Due Date, Name, Percent Complete, and Status.

 Past-due items display a warning icon next to the date.
 Workfront uses the Planned Completion Date to determine if tasks and issues are past due.